panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 Playgrounds are a great way to play with the new features of React, test ideas, wire up a quick demo.
 If you prefer to have all your source code locally, then using parcel is a good start.

-To setup a local React playground only 3 easy steps are needed.
-Install parcel builder globally, create your project directory with 2 source files: the HTML and React source files.
+To setup a local React playground 3 easy steps are needed.
+Install parcel bundler globally, create your project directory with 2 source files: the HTML and React source files.
 Finally, just run the `parcel` build command.
 The playground is ready!

 If for some reason you don't like `parcel`, an alternative is the known [react-create-app](https://github.com/facebook/create-react-app).
 If you don't like local playgrounds, I have had a good experience with [codesandbox.io](https://codesandbox.io/).